 See the feedback that we received throughout the engagement process.

 Governance and Decision-Making

-An Inclusion Advisory Committee comprised of faculty, staff, and students oversee the Inclusion Action Plan development.
-Engagement process design and delivery is operationalized by a working group within the UBC Equity & Inclusion Office executed the engagement process design and delivery.
+An Inclusion Advisory Committee comprised of faculty, staff, and students oversaw the development of the IAP.
+A working group within the UBC Equity & Inclusion Office executed the engagement process design and delivery.

 - Sara-Jane Finlay, Associate Vice-President, Equity & Inclusion

 - Gillian Henderson, Director, Human Resources, UBC Okanagan

 - Virginie Fostroy - Graduate Student, School of Social Work, Faculty of Health & Social Development